restsql/restsql-sdk/README.txt

 -------------------------------------------------------------------------------
 Installing restSQL SDK

-Requirements: JEE Container, JAR tool, MySQL, Web Browser
+Requirements: JEE Container, JAR tool, MySQL or PostgreSQL, Web Browser

 Install restsql WAR mode (see restSQL README.txt) with one variation: the restsql.properties must be changed to reference the sdk's SQL Resources definition directory.
 Below is an example: